sherpa/sherpa/docs/developer/index.rst

 the current axes pair and applying the necessary WCS objects to create the selected coordinate system (that is, the argument to the `set_coord` call).
-This had the advantage of saving memory, as you only needed to retain the current pait of independent axes, but at the expense of losing fidelity when converting between the coordinate systems.
+This had the advantage of saving memory, as you only needed to retain the current pair of independent axes, but at the expense of losing fidelity when converting between the coordinate systems.
 This has been changed so that the original independent axes are now stored in the object, in the ``_orig_indep_axis`` attribute,